 No tricks or fancy sales techniques.
 No manipulation, bullying, or high-pressure sales skills.

-The next stage can be signing a form, agreeing to a trial of your product, or an extra meeting with others involved within the buying decision.
+The next stage can be signing a form, agreeing to a trial of your product, or an extra meeting with others involved in the buying decision.

 This is where sales objections normally appear that I have already explained above.